Japan sumo chief apologizes after female medics asked to leave ring

 In February, Japanese police said they had referred a sumo wrestler to prosecutors on suspicion of indecent assault and last month Egyptian wrestler Osunaarashi was asked to retire after being involved in a car accident while driving without a license.

-Reporting by Jack Tarrant; Editing by Peter Rutherford
+Reporting by Jack Tarrant; Additional reporting by Ami Miyazaki; Editing by Peter Rutherford and Sudipto Ganguly